5 Things You Should Know About Sleep

 Insomnia is the leading sleep disorder affecting nearly three million people, according to the Centers for Disease Control and Prevention.
 The condition makes it difficult to fall asleep or stay asleep and can drastically alter your quality of life.
 Hoagland advises against drinking caffeine, alcohol, snacking or looking at your phone right before bed because any of these activities by itself let alone together will stimulate the brain and not ease your mind.

 “Insomnia is a condition that can be very confusing to the average person.
 While we do see insomnia in women more than men, there are people whose biological sleep patterns just have them sleeping late.
 Whenever you sleep, if you feel refreshed after that, then insomnia should not be your principal complaint,” Hoagland added.
-“But if you are finding that you are constantly up even though you are doing all the proper methods to have good sleep, then we do recommend you visit a sleep center to talk with a specialist.”
+“But if you are finding that you are constantly up even though you are doing all the proper methods to have good sleep then we do recommend you see a specialist.”

 5 Sleep Apnea